Key Learning Points

 The Spleen does more than absorb food; it also clears garbage from your system, patrolling your circulation, muscles and flesh for foreign or waste products.

-So you end up with stuff your Spleen and Stomach can't burn away or clear out.
+Hence from what you’ve eaten or ‘chucked down the hatch’ you end up with stuff your Spleen and Stomach can’t burn away or clear out.

 Guess what is left?
 Phlegm!

-Read more about this under
+Read more about Stomach and Spleen under

 In Chinese medicine, your Lungs ‘rule’, or are responsible for a whole range of other activities besides your respiration.
 For example: